-Revisions to Missouri Mechanic’s Lien Statute impact residential projects by John S. Meyer, Jr.
+Revisions to Missouri Mechanic’s Lien Statute Impact Residential Projects

 On August 28, 2010, a new section of the Missouri Mechanic’s Lien Statute (Chapter 429 MO Rev. Stat.) will take effect.
 Section 429.016 applies only to “residential real property” on which structures are to be built or renovated with the intent of being used for residential purposes upon completion.
 Condominiums, townhouses and co-ops are included, regardless of the number of units.
 Mixed use or planned unit developments are excluded except for residential units located on separate identifiable parcels.
 The Statute imposes new requirements on owners, contractors and suppliers.

 Any owner who contracts for improvements with the intent of selling residential real property must record a notice with the Recorder of Deeds at least 45 days before the intended date of sale.
 The owner must also post a copy of that notice on the property.
 The owner shall provide any contractor with a copy of the notice and the legal description of the property within five days after receipt of a written request.
 In turn, the contractor must provide a copy of that notice, within ten days after receiving a written request, to any person or entity with which it has contracted to perform work or provide materials for the improvement of the property.

 Contractors or suppliers who wish to assert a mechanic’s lien against the property must record a notice of rights with the Recorder of Deeds in the county where the property is located not less than five days before the intended date of sale set forth in the owner’s notice.
 Claimants or potential claimants who are identified in any previously recorded notice of rights are exempt from this requirement.
 This notice supplants the requirement in Section 429.100 that sub-contractors or suppliers provide the owner with written notice at least ten days before filing a mechanic’s lien.